Luanr/Chess-Game/README.md

 # Chess-Game
-Simples Chess game with vanillaJS, Node.js and HTML
+Simple Chess game with vanillaJS, Node.js and HTML